Perspectives on locally weighted ensemble Kalman methods: Locally weighted ensemble Kalman-type methods

 \subsection{Numerical experiment: locally weighted EnSRF, 1d}

 We consider a simple case similar to the counterexample in \cite{ernst2015analysis}: Let $A(x) = x + 0.75x^2$ and $y = 1$.
 Even starting with a standard normal Gaussian $N(0,1)$ prior, the posterior will be bimodal.
-Running the locally weighted EnSRF with an ensemble of 1000 particles and kernel bandwidth $r=0.1$ for $t\in[0,3]$ via an Euler discretisation yields the evolution of measure shown in figure \ref{fig:experiments_lwEnSRF}.
+Running the locally weighted EnSRF with an ensemble of 1000 particles and kernel bandwidth $r=0.1$ for $t\in[0,3]$ via an Euler discretisation yields the evolution of measure shown in figure \ref{fig:experiments_sidebyside}, together with the results of an unweighted EnSRF variant.
+While these results suggest that locally weighted Ensemble Kalman-based methods can be applied for sampling of multimodal distributions, we did experience that some hyperparameter tuning is necessary to make it work, in particular regarding the bandwidth of the kernel used for weighting, and the final time $T$ of the lwENSRF. \neww{Another issue is that the iteration needs to be stopped, to avoid ``overshooting'' of the ensemble, concentrating more than what is required for convergence to the target distribution, see the non-monotonous behaviour in figure \ref{fig:Hellinger}, which shows the Hellinger distance between a kernel density estimation of the ensemble and the target distribution.} In light of this, we recommend the use of the reader's favourite sampling method instead since it is likely to perform better.
+The benefits of locally weighted ensemble methods seem more apparent in the inversion and optimisation context.